PierreSenellart/provsql/website/lean.md

 The formalization covers the core algebraic and database-theoretic foundations of provenance:

 **Semirings with monus (m-semirings).** The central algebraic structure used by ProvSQL – commutative semirings extended with a monus operator for handling set difference – is formally defined and its properties proved.
-Concrete instances formalized include Boolean, counting (natural numbers), tropical, Łukasiewicz, min-max, Viterbi, and multivariate polynomial semirings (*How*[*X*]), as well as the lineage-based semirings *Which*[*X*] and *Why*[*X*].
+Concrete instances formalized include Boolean, counting (natural numbers), tropical, Łukasiewicz, min-max, Viterbi, multivariate polynomial semirings (*How*[*X*]), the lineage-based semirings *Which*[*X*] and *Why*[*X*], Boolean-function semirings (*Bool*[*X*]), and interval-union semirings over dense linear orders (used for temporal databases).

 **Database foundations.** Formal definitions of tuples, relations, and databases, together with the standard relational algebra operations (selection, projection, join, union, difference).

 **Annotated databases and query semantics.** The lifted semantics of relational algebra over annotated databases – showing how each operator propagates provenance annotations through the m-semiring operations – is formally developed and proved correct.

-**Query rewriting.** A query rewriting evaluation strategy on annotated relations, with ongoing correctness proofs connecting it to the direct annotated semantics.
+**Query rewriting.** A query rewriting evaluation strategy on annotated relations, implementing rules (R1)–(R5) of the ProvSQL ICDE 2026 paper.
+Correctness is partially formalized: the cases for projection (R1), cross product (R2), and duplicate elimination (R3) are machine-checked, with the multiset-difference case (R4) in progress.